 Additionally, within the OHPACT a joint effort by Wageningen University and Research, Leiden University and Vogeltrekstation (NIOO and Ringersvereniging) on nation-wide mosquito trapping was launched, which took place in parallel with the Muggenradar call.
 On various locations throughout the Netherlands mosquitoes are trapped weekly.
 Mosquito numbers in the field will be compared to mosquito nuisance reports and by doing this, data can be cross-validated and patterns can be identified.
 Currently, efforts are being made to allow the general public to submit mosquito specimens caught indoors via the Muggenradar, which has been done successfully in the past.
 These mosquito specimens can be used to study species-specific distribution patterns, activity patterns and host preferences, for instance.

 One of the main objectives of this project is to detect arbovirus infections in returning travellers.
 For this reason, travellers visiting specific areas in Europe will be invited to participate in this study and involved in data collection using a new mobile-health application.
-This app will be developed in the coming months and will be available for travellers starting from summer 2021.

 Participants to this research will be asked to provide travel and health related information and eventually, finger prick blood samples which will be tested for the presence of arboviruses upon their return to The Netherlands.
 The information collected via app will include data such as the type and purpose of the travel and possible symptoms experienced during their trip.
 In addition, this app will be used not only to collect data but also to inform and release messages to the travellers.
 Through this tool, therefore, participants will be able to access health-related information regarding their travel destinations and to stay informed regarding related events during their journey.
 Finally, the participants might be also able to support data collection on the mosquito population, taking pictures of and reporting on mosquitoes and mosquito bite exposure during their travel.
 The collected data will be used to measure arbovirus infections in travellers and will contribute to determine the risk of arbovirus infections in The Netherlands.